 The CoR appoints a President from among its members for a two-and-a-half-year term.

 The CoR appoints a rapporteur (one of its members) who consults stakeholders and prepares the opinion.
 The text is discussed and adopted by the CoR commission in charge of the policy area concerned.
 The opinion is then presented to all members in plenary session who vote to amend and adopt it.
 Finally, the opinion is shared and communicated to all relevant EU institutions.

-There are five plenary sessions per year, adopting opinions that cover 50 to 80 EU legislative projects.
+There are up to 6 plenary sessions per year, adopting opinions that cover 50 to 80 EU legislative projects.